hafen/lazyrmd/README.md

     ---
     title: "Lazy Loading Test"
     author: "Ryan Hafen"
-    output: lazyrmd::lazy_render
+    output:
+      html_document:
+        self_contained: false
     ---
     ```

-    Note that the `lazyrmd::lazy_render` is a wrapper around `rmarkdown` so all front-matter options for `rmarkdown::html_document` are valid for `lazyrmd::lazy_render`.

-2. Add `lazy=TRUE` to any chunk whose output is an htmlwidget that you would like to have load lazily, e.g.:
+2. Add `library(lazyrmd)` to the beginning of your document and then specify `lazy=TRUE` to any chunk whose output is an htmlwidget that you would like to have load lazily, e.g.:

         ```{r, lazy=TRUE}
         library(rbokeh)